-But in many cases they don’t actually realize that they are clinically depressed – or feel uncomfortable talking to a health professional about it.
+But in many cases they don’t actually realise that they are clinically depressed – or feel uncomfortable talking to a health professional about it.

 Such cases pose an important problem as untreated depression can hugely interfere with someone’s life, significantly increasing the risk of suicide.

 Currently, it is difficult to help people who are not able or willing to communicate how they feel, as there are no biological markers for the condition.

 But we have managed to identify a network of brain regions that is affected in people with depression – raising hope that brain scans could soon be used to diagnose it.

 Depression has been recognised as an illness for centuries and was initially called melancholia – then believed to be caused by an excess of “black bile”.

 We now recognise that there are genetic as well as environmental factors that increase the risk of depression.